 This unit of study integrates knowledge from both basic and applied clinical sciences and focuses on the radiographer and the patient.
 Professional practice and personal development issues are considered at the same time as designated techniques.
 In this unit, the student will investigate specialised radiographic techniques and study the roles of additional imaging modalities in the diagnosis and management of trauma, injury and disease.
-Neuro and cardiac imaging imaging, CT, MRI, angiography, image interpretation and mammography will form the basis of lectures and tutorials for this semester.
+Neurological, gastrointestinal, hepatobiliary and cardiac imaging, incorporating the use of CT, MRI and angiography, as well as image interpretation and mammography will form the basis of lectures and tutorials for this semester.
 Aspects covered will include patient preparation, contrast media administration, technical considerations, radiographic anatomy and pathology and routine protocols for the specialised modalities discussed.

 Further unit of study information

 In-class test (25%), group presentation (25%) and end semester exam (50%)

 Bontrager, K. L., & Lampignano, J. (2010) Textbook of radiographic positioning and related anatomy (7th ed.).
 St. Louis, Mo.: Mosby/Elsevier

 If you wish to undertake one or more units of study (subjects) for your own interest but not towards a degree, you may enrol in single units as a non-award student.